Hitting the magical six figures for your salary is a landmark moment in your career and definitely deserves the popping of a champagne cork or two.

 As you pay National Insurance on your salary according to how much you earn, this will also reduce your NI contributions.

 If someone earns £110,000 per year, then they are £10,000 above the threshold at which the personal allowance begins to be reduced.

 As shown in the table above, the employee’s net salary would rise by £4,200 when they use a salary sacrifice pension scheme.
+This comes from:

+Penfold is the award-winning digital pension designed to help you take control of your savings and grow your wealth.
 Effortlessly combine old pensions into one smart plan, accessible anytime online or in our app.
-Finally, complete control over your pension future.
+Get complete control over your pension future.